Leeds Community Initiative Supports Local Road Repair

 The Department for Transport's new tool is designed to offer a clear and accessible way for the public to understand the state of road repairs in their area.
 By using a traffic light system, the tool categorises local authorities based on their performance in addressing potholes.
 This system aims to hold councils accountable and motivate them to improve their road maintenance strategies.

 Residents of Leeds can access this tool to gain insights into how their local roads are being managed.
-The initiative is part of a larger effort to enhance infrastructure and ensure that roads are safe and well-maintained.
 By providing this information, the Department for Transport hopes to foster a more informed and engaged public.

 Outcomes